Sale is Ending soon!

 Oat Milk for Tea

-I can say that oat milk pairs well with tea from that cup of matcha latte.
-It doesn't have to be matcha either.
+I can say that oat milk pairs well with tea in that cup of matcha latte.
+It doesn't have to be matcha, either.
 It also reportedly works well with English breakfast, Earl Gray, chai, black, herbal, etc. However, matcha and oat milk seem to make an ideal pairing.
 (Find out all about Matcha.)

 Matcha Latte